AI in Practice · Lisa M. Walker

 A complete brand system: vision, mission, values, tone of voice, logo direction, color palette, guidelines doc.
 And a live site that actually reflects the brand, not just describes it.

 Used it throughout discovery and drafting: exploring positioning language, running through messaging alternatives, getting to first drafts faster.
-The brand voice document went through a lot of iterations before it felt right, and AI helped move through those rounds quickly.
 It also suggested some directions that were very confident and very wrong.
-That happens.
-On the build side, used it to troubleshoot Wix questions and think through content structure.
 Every judgment call about what the brand actually stood for was mine.

-What I learned: AI moves the drafting timeline way up.
-But brand clarity still comes from understanding what the work actually is.
-That came from the client conversations, not the chat window.
+AI moves the drafting timeline way up.
+Brand clarity still comes from the client conversations, not the chat window.

 Personal Brand Project · 2025